bnomei/kirby-htmlhead/readme.md

 Technical support is provided on GitHub only.
 No representations or guarantees are made regarding the response time in which support questions are answered.
 But you can also join the discussions in the [Kirby Forum](https://forum.getkirby.com/search?q=kirby-htmlhead).

-## Credits

-Kirby Styledmap is developed and maintained by Bruno Meilick, a game designer & web developer from Germany.
-I want to thank [Fabian Michael](https://github.com/fabianmichael) for inspiring me a great deal and [Julian Kraan](http://juliankraan.com) for telling me about Kirby in the first place.